 Food contact materials additive analysis

-We provide additive studies for food contact and food packaging plastics.
-This includes comprehensive additive identification and characterization capabilities in our laboratories and expert regional food contact regulatory advisory services from our global consulting team.
+We provide additive studies for food contact and food packaging materials.
+This includes comprehensive additive identification and characterization capabilities in our laboratories and expertise in regional food contact regulatory advisory services from our global consulting team.

 Pharmaceutical polymer additives analysis

 Our extractables / leachables experts have over 20 years' experience in the identification, and quantification of trace levels of additives in a wide range of materials, polymers and plastics used in pharmaceutical packaging.
 Following controlled extraction studies our Good Manufacturing Practice laboratories perform suitable method validation and GMP compliant analytical studies to ensure the safety of pharmaceutical packaging.